 Penetration testing, which is often referred to as ‘pen testing’, is essentially a type of ethical hacking.
 You can think of it as very invasive security testing.
-Basically, a variety of methods are used to try and hack your network, but with no malicious intent in mind.
+Basically, companies like Synack use a variety of methods to try and hack your network, but with no malicious intent in mind.
 It might sound like an odd idea to pay someone to simulate an attack, but it comes with a number of advantages.
 If you’re wanting to find out some of these benefits, or even look into hiring a pentesting provider, look into the various companies that can complete a pentest on your business systems.

 Even the most robust security systems can sometimes have flaws, and the only way to find out if those flaws are there is by putting the security system to the test.
 When performed properly, penetration testing lets IT professionals zero in on any potential vulnerabilities.
 These vulnerabilities can then be addressed, with security tightened to prevent a cyber-attack gaining a foothold there in the future.